OT3011 - Enhancing Practice Capabilities

 The student workload for this

-- 26 hours lectures - 1 x 2 hr lecture per week for 13 weeks
+- 26 hours on-campus > Lectures - 1 x 2 hr lecture per week for 13 weeks

-- 39 hours workshops/Seminars - 1 x 3 hr workshop per week for 13 weeks
+- 39 hours on-campus > Workshops/Seminars - 1 x 3 hr workshop per week for 13 weeks

 - assessment and self-directed study